Blog/Quality Assurance

 A hand interacting with a mouse on a desk with a laptop and keyboard in the foreground

 Let's face it, writing test cases isn't exactly the most glamorous part of software development.
 It can feel like a tedious, bureaucratic task.
 But trust us, it's crucial.
-Good test cases are the unsung heroes of every successful software project.
+Knowing how to write test cases properly can transform this mundane chore into a strategic advantage..
 They prevent bugs, save time, and ultimately, save your bacon.

 What are test cases?